sagyvolkov/sherlock/README.md

 ## Workloads status

-sysbench: works on MySQL and PostgreSQL.
+Sysbench: works on MySQL and PostgreSQL.

-pgbench: works on PostgreSQL (TCP-B mostly writes by default)
+Pgbench: works on PostgreSQL (TCP-B mostly writes by default)

 YCSB: works on MongoDB (In Development)

-hammerdb: works on SQL Server (In Development)
+Hammerdb: works on SQL Server (In Development)